December 18, 2025

 Charlotte County Backs Rebuild Plan for Englewood Beach and Chadwick Park

-Charlotte County commissioners on have approved a path forward for rebuilding Englewood Beach and Chadwick Park, directing Community Services Director Tommy Scott to begin design and permitting for a midrange plan that reshapes hurricane-damaged amenities.
+Charlotte County commissioners have approved a path forward for rebuilding Englewood Beach and Chadwick Park, directing Community Services Director Tommy Scott to begin design and permitting for a midrange plan that reshapes hurricane-damaged amenities.

 Scott outlined five reconstruction options to replace pavilions, boardwalks, restrooms and showers lost to hurricanes Ian, Adalia, Helene and Milton.
 Commissioners initially favored a lower-cost approach but ultimately backed the $1.5 million Alternative 3 recommended by Giffels-Webster Engineers.
 The design trims overall boardwalk length while preserving elevated viewing areas, a defining feature of the beachfront park.